DMould123/ReadDefine/README.md

 ## Description 🌍

 ReadDefine is a React Native application designed to help users log and track their reading habits.
-With features like user authentication, themed UI, and a clean, responsive design, ReadDefine serves as a personal reading journal for book enthusiasts.
+ReadDefine has features such as user authentication, themed UI, and a clean, responsive design.
+ReadDefine serves as a personal reading journal for book enthusiasts.

 ## Objectives 🎯